Lombiq/Git-hg-Mirror-Daemon/Readme.md

 The service writes log messages to the Windows event log.
 You can view the entries in the Windows Event Viewer under "Applications and Services Logs" in the log "Git-hg Mirror Daemon".

 ### SSL fingerprint errors
-If you get "mercurial abort: error: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed (_ssl.c:581)"." or similar errors then it means that Mercurial couldn't verify the SSL certificates of remote servers.
-To work around this set fingerprints like following in Mercurial.ini for all hosts:
+If you get "mercurial abort: error: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed (_ssl.c:581)", "EOF occurred in violation of protocol (_ssl.c:581)" or similar errors then it means that Mercurial couldn't verify the SSL certificates of remote servers.
+To work around this set fingerprints like following in Mercurial.ini for all affected hosts:

     [hostfingerprints]
     bitbucket.org = 46:DE:34:E7:9B:18:CD:7F:AE:FD:8B:E3:BC:F4:1A:5E:38:D7:AC:24